 Recession is an economic term.
 It means a slowdown in economic activities, usually due to a fall in the spending levels.
-Such a downturn in economic activities generally lasts for a few quarters, and thus impacts the growth of the economy.
-A fall in GDP and profits, a rise in unemployment are a few indicators of the economy in a recessionary phase.
+Such a downturn in economic activities generally lasts for a few quarters and thus impacts the growth of the economy.
+A fall in GDP and profits and a rise in unemployment are a few indicators of the economy in a recessionary phase.

-To overcome such a phase, the government and the central bank adopt loosening monetary policies.
+The government and the central bank adopt loosening monetary policies to overcome such a phase.
 The objective is to boost the supply of funds in the economy.
 The 2008 global recession is the latest example of such a phase.

 - When is the Economy in Recession?